chrisking/kilncode/_drafts/resilience-the-implausibility-of-antifragile-software.markdown

 ## Finding Fragility

-Let's start with a simple python example of a function:
+Let's start with a simple Python example of a function:

 ```python
 def add_numbers(numbers):